nic-the-api-man/Personal-SIEM-Project/README.md

 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

-## Step 1: Planning the SOC Architecture
+## Part 1: Planning the SOC Architecture

 ![image](https://github.com/user-attachments/assets/b0ba5d23-2f13-435d-9504-2a04bcf6f1e4)

 *Ref 1: Network Diagram*

 This is a high level overview of the dataflow and architecture of the project.
 Doing this is essential as it provides a clear layout of what you are trying to accomplish with your project.

+## Part 2: Setting up the Environment